MarcosRibeiroJ/hielo-layout/README.md

-# hielo-layout
+# Hielo Template
-This template does not created by me, the original project is in the link below.
-I'm recreating this layout just for practice.
+This template was not created by me, i'll leave the link of the original source below.
+I recreated this layout just for training.
 Original: https://templated.co/hielo